acostaa1/dealers_choice_react_redux_thunks/README.md

 x build a simple Sequelize model and seed some data when the express application starts

-x build an express api GET route which can be used by the client to return data from your model build out your front end slowly using redux, react-redux, redux-thunk.
+x build an express api GET route which can be used by the client to return data from your model x build out your front end slowly using redux, react-redux, redux-thunk.
 You can keep things in one file and separate things out as you get things working. x when you are able to show the back end data on the front end, then you should move on x add an api POST route on your server which will insert data (you can use faker to make things simpler and you can test this with curl) x add the ability to create data in your react application